malakhig/Math-4-Kids/checkIns/CheckIn_03.md

 - I could use some extra help on navigation.
 I understand there is supposed to be a NavController, a NavGraph, and a NavHost, but I struggle to know when to use them and how to properly connect all of our screens.

 ##### What do you expect to complete between the next check in and this check in?
-- Bewtween this check in and next check in, I expect to have our screens connected and have some sort of navigation.
+- Between this check in and next check in, I expect to have our screens connected and have some sort of navigation.
 I also expect to our new screens to have some sort of functionality.

 #### Alyssa Khoury: